-- To start requesting Reserves items, log in to your Blackboard account using your usual university log-in.
+- Log in to your Blackboard (blackboard.american.edu) account using your university log-in.

 - Under "My Courses", select the course that you want to request items for.

-- You can now begin to submit and manage your course reserve items.
+- You can now submit and manage your course reserve items.
 Select "Add Reserve Items" from the left-hand menu.

-- Once you have clicked on "Add Reserve Item," select "Book" as the type of item you want to request.
+- Clicked on "Add Reserve Item" > Select "BOOK" as the type of item you want to request.

 - You can also indicate if you will be bringing the books to the Course Reserves desk and if the material will be required for the first month of classes.

-Instructors also have the option of submitting their own personal copies of books, articles, and/or course packets.
+Instructors have the option of submitting their own personal copies of books, articles, and/or course packets.

-To ensure that these items are correctly returned, all materials should be marked with the instructor's name and department.
+- To ensure that these items are returned to you, all materials should be marked with the instructor's name and department.

-Although the reserves staff takes every precaution to ensure the good condition of personal copies, there is a risk involved with placing these materials on reserve.
+- Although the reserves staff takes every precaution to ensure the good condition of personal copies, there is a risk involved with these materials being used by students.
 Personal copies will be available for instructors to pick up at the end of each semester.

 If you would like to clone items from previous semesters, go to the current or upcoming semester's Blackboard course page and click on the "Course Reserves" button.
-Next you will select the "Add Reserve Items" link in the left hand tool bar.
-On this page you will see a list of courses you have previously taught (if you are requesting items from a course taught before Summer 2012, you will need to contact Course Reserves).
-Select the course from which you would like to use the readings and make sure they are checked before hitting "Import Items" at the bottom of the page.
+Select the "Add Reserve Items" link in the left hand tool bar.
+You will see a list of courses you have previously taught.
+Check box the course from which you would like to use the readings and click "Import Items" at the bottom of the page.

 If you would like to clone items from one section to another in the same semester, please email Course Reserves or call 202-885-3231.